Meet the HSP Team

 Bridget Dooley - Volunteer and Operations Coordinator

 Bridget graduated from Marquette University in 1995 with a Bachelor’s degree in Elementary Education.
 Bridget spent 16 years teaching, with 14 years teaching all subjects to 4th grade students at St. Scholastica in Woodridge IL.
-Bridget is responsible to support the Executive Director, Project Coordinators, interns, visitors, and volunteers in the day to day operations of the center.
-Bridget manages the speaking engagements within the community as well as the Library program.
-In an effort to develop relationships between the community and HSP, educating and acquiring funding from new and existing donors and corporations.
+Bridget is HSP's go-to staff member for all things volunteering; scheduling, overseeing, etc. Bridget is also responsible to support the Executive Director, Project Coordinators, interns, visitors, and volunteers in the day to day operations of the center, and does a great deal to ensure our programs (particularly the Children's Project) are running efficiently.

 Jan Thompson – Part-time Toy Room Supervisor